-As dentists we are trained to save teeth whenever possible.
-In some instances a tooth cannot be saved and a tooth extraction is the best option.
-Pura Dental Care provides pain free tooth extraction services in South London.
+As dentists, we are trained to save teeth whenever possible.
+In some instances, a tooth cannot be saved and tooth extraction is the best option.
+Pura Dental Care provides pain-free tooth extraction services in South London.

 When is a Tooth Extraction Necessary?